Hasse--Schmidt derivations versus classical derivations: Introduction

 It is clear that $ e^{t\delta}$ is a Hasse--Schmidt derivation of $A$ over $k$ (of infinite length).
 This example also proves that, always under the characteristic $0$ hypothesis, any $k$-linear derivation $\delta:A\to A$ appears as the 1-component of some Hasse--Schmidt derivation (of infinite length, and so, of any length $m\geq 1$) of $A$ over $k$.
 This is what we call ``to be $\infty$-integrable'' (and so ``$m$-integrable'', for each $m\geq 1$) (see \cite{mat-intder-I}).
 But if we are no more in characteristic $0$, the situation becomes much more involved and integrable derivations deserve special attention (see \cite{nar_2012,hoff_kow_2015,MPTirado_2018} for several recent achievements in that direction).

 As far as the author knows, two papers have been concerned with the description of Hasse--Schmidt derivations in terms of usual derivations, both in the case where $k$ is a field of characteristic $0$.
-In \cite{Saymeh_1986} it is proven that, if $A$ is a commutative algebra over a field $k$ of characteristic zero, then any Hasse--Schmidt derivation $D=(D_0=\Id,D_1,D_2,\dots)$ of infinite length of $A$ over $k$ is determined by a unique sequence $\delta=(\delta_1,\delta_2,\dots )$ of classical derivations $\delta_i\in\Der_k(A)$.
+In \cite{heer70} it is proven that\footnote{This result has been ``rediscovered'' in \cite{Saymeh_1986} for $A$ a commutative algebra over a field $k$ of characteristic zero.}, if $A$ is a (possibly non-commutative) $k$-algebra, then any Hasse--Schmidt derivation $D=(D_0=\Id,D_1,D_2,\dots)$ of infinite length of $A$ over $k$ is determined by a unique sequence $\delta=(\delta_1,\delta_2,\dots )$ of classical derivations $\delta_i\in\Der_k(A)$.
 Namely, the expressions relating $D$ and $\delta$ are: